When BambooHR Can't Onboard an LA Production Crew

 Exactly what you get

 An HRIS built for a workforce that rotates: rapid crew onboarding and offboarding, correct W-2 versus 1099 handling, California compliance built to state rules, and credentials that follow crew across projects.
-It integrates with payroll providers, your accounting software for cost allocation, project management software so crews map to projects, and a business intelligence dashboard for labor-cost analytics across a slate.
+It integrates with payroll providers, your accounting software for cost allocation, project management software so crews map to projects, and a business intelligence (BI) dashboard for labor-cost analytics across a slate.

 How to choose a developer in Los Angeles